ItzXitado/sshop/README.md

 ## SpawnerManager API

-The `SpawnerManager` class is responsible for managing the spawners in your plugin.
+The `SpawnerManager` class is responsible for managing the spawners.
 It loads spawner configurations and provides methods to retrieve spawners based on entity types.

 ### Fields